MechanicalRock/mechanicalrock.github.io/_posts/2020-03-10-serverless-express-sls.md

                 }
 ```

-Firstly I've ensure that the X-Ray Trace ID header is propagated into the request via the request parameters.
+Firstly I've ensured that the X-Ray Trace ID header is propagated into the request via the request parameters.
 This will allow me to see DynamoDB in the request trace.
 The next step is to define a VTL mapping template.
 The templates are defined on a per-Content-Type basis.
 I've decided to only accept 'application/json', so only one template is present.

 The template defines the payload that is sent to the DynamoDB query endpoint, which follows the specification detailed [here](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html).
 Several rows start with a '#' symbol - I've used these to inject additional properties where needed.
 For example, if the 'maxItems' query parameter was specified, I'll include it in the query, otherwise default to the value 10.
-I additionally check for a base64 encoded token, and inject it as the ExclusiveStartKey, if it is available.
+I additionally check for a base64 encoded token, and inject it as the ExclusiveStartKey if it is present.
 This allows the user to paginate through the results provided by the endpoint.

 Further information is available on special VTL parameters [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-mapping-template-reference.html).